disorderedmaterials/dissolve/docs/learn/start_argon/step3.md

 Let's change the settings of our configuration and its generator to give us a suitable system.

 - Change the value of `rho` in the `Parameters` node to 0.0213, and ensure that the units in the `AddSpecies` node are set to `atoms A-3`.
-- Increase the _Population_{: .text-green-100} of the argon atom in the `AddSpecies` node to 1000
+- Increase the _Population_{: .text-green-100} of the argon atom in the `AddSpecies` node to 1000.
 - Set the _Temperature_{: .text-green-100} of the configuration 85 K to match that of the experimental measurement.

-If you want to, you can create your initial configuration now by hitting the _Generate_{: .text-green-100} button.
-If you don't, the generator procedure will be run automatically when the simulation starts up.
+Because we've changed some settings, we need to hit the _Regenerate_{: .text-green-100} button to recreate our inital configuration.

 [Previous Step](step2.md){: .btn }   [Next Step](step4.md){: .btn }